Andrew-Chen-Wang/SPA-with-httponly-sessions/README.md

 ### Quick Intro

-If you're a Python/Ruby backend developer and dealt with JS frontend, you've dealt with JWT authorization before.
-To me, it's not safe, kinda beefy, etc. This tutorial will teach you how to use sessions instead.
+If you're a Python/Ruby backend developer and dealt with JS frontend, you've dealt with non-httpOnly-cookie JWT authorization before.
+To me, it's not safe, prone to XSS, kinda beefy, etc. This tutorial will teach you how to use httpOnly cookie sessions instead.

 For a quick demo, go to [http://acwpython.pythonanywhere.com/authenticated/](http://acwpython.pythonanywhere.com/authenticated/) to view the cookies sessionid and csrftoken set by the server using